JayashreeRegoti/neocortexapi/NeoCortexApi/NeoCortexApi.Experiments/README.md

 3.Open File SpatialSimililarityExperiment.cs

 4.Assign input images with parameters like image size, local area density value, potential radius value.

-5.Run Test Case SpatialSimilarityExperimentImageTest 6.Image representations of non-zero input vector  and the resulting SDR is generated.
+5.Run Test Case SpatialSimilarityExperimentImageTest

+6.Image representations of non-zero input vector  and the resulting SDR is generated.
 Once you run the test case you can find this image vector in the following location
    \neocortexapi\NeoCortexApi\NeoCortexApi.Experiments\bin\Debug\net5.0\TestResults\SpatialSimilarityExperiment

 7.For reference generated input vectors can be found here
     https://github.com/JayashreeRegoti/neocortexapi/blob/JayashreeRegoti/NeoCortexApi/NeoCortexApi.Experiments/SpatialSimilarityIndividualProjectJayashreeRegoti/Input%20And%20Output%20Values/LocalAreaDensity%20%3D%200.pptx

 8.A comparison table of all images exhibiting spatial similarities can be found in the text explorer.

-9. Find the current comparison table (with different configuration paramters) and the graphical representation of the spatial similarity result in the below link : https://github.com/JayashreeRegoti/neocortexapi/blob/JayashreeRegoti/NeoCortexApi/NeoCortexApi.Experiments/SpatialSimilarityIndividualProjectJayashreeRegoti/Input%20And%20Output%20Values/potentialIndipendent.xlsx
+9.Find the current comparison table (with different configuration paramters) and the graphical representation of the spatial similarity result in the below link :
+    https://github.com/JayashreeRegoti/neocortexapi/blob/JayashreeRegoti/NeoCortexApi/NeoCortexApi.Experiments/SpatialSimilarityIndividualProjectJayashreeRegoti/Input%20And%20Output%20Values/potentialIndipendent.xlsx

-10. Comparision table for individual parameters can be found via below link: https://github.com/JayashreeRegoti/neocortexapi/tree/JayashreeRegoti/NeoCortexApi/NeoCortexApi.Experiments/SpatialSimilarityIndividualProjectJayashreeRegoti/Input%20And%20Output%20Values
+10.Comparision table for individual parameters can be found via below link:
+    https://github.com/JayashreeRegoti/neocortexapi/tree/JayashreeRegoti/NeoCortexApi/NeoCortexApi.Experiments/SpatialSimilarityIndividualProjectJayashreeRegoti/Input%20And%20Output%20Values